feature-engine/feature_engine/docs/encoders/CountFrequencyCategoricalEncoder.rst

 of observations per category.
 For example, if 10 observations show the category blue for the variable color, blue will be replaced by 10.
 If, using frequency, if 20% of observations show the category red, red will be replaced by 0.20.

 The CountFrequencyCategoricalEncoder() works only with categorical variables.
-A list of variables can be indiacated, or the imputer will automatically select all categorical variables in the train set.
+A list of variables can be indicated, or the encoder will automatically select all categorical variables in the train set.

 .. code:: python